 Morgan Stanley offers the following services to EMEA clients:

-- Institutional securities for corporate, sovereign, investor and others
+- Institutional securities for the corporate, sovereign, investor, and others

 - A lucrative range of actively managed investment strategies for private and corporate clients

 While many people start their careers at Morgan Stanley straight from college or university, there are a lot of options for experienced professionals to come aboard.
-Morgan Stanley are lead by their core values:
+Morgan Stanley is led by their core values:

 - Do the right thing